asaadsaad/CS569-Homework-06/README.md

          "nat":"US"
       }
    ],
-   "info":{
-      "seed":"e86dea4bfc637e06",
-      "results":1,
-      "page":1,
-      "version":"1.3"
 }
-}
 ```
-* The application should call `getData()`, stringify the returned value, and save it into the `localStorage`.
+* The application should call `getData()` at bootstrap time, stringify the returned value, and save it into the `localStorage`.
 * The service has another method `getCachedData()` that returns an observable with a JSON object reads from `localStorage`.
+* Create a custom component to display the user details using `getCachedData()` method, use pipes to format the date of birth properly and phone numbers to start with `+1`.